ansys/pygranta/doc/source/development_and_release_processes.rst

 package*, you should update the ``main`` branch of the corresponding *idiomatic package* to depend on the *auto-generated package* ``main`` directly.

-During this phase, the *development test VM* may be upgraded if required to support new upstream Granta MI functionality.
+During this phase, the *development test VM* may be upgraded if required to support new upstream Granta MI capabilities.

 Phase 2: Hardening
 ~~~~~~~~~~~~~~~~~~